openbouquet/slate/source/index.html.md

 Parameter | Required | Description
 --------- | ------- | -----------
 parent | false, default=/ | This is the path of a valid parent container.
 If the path is not defined, or path=/, it will display the top level content.
 In order to view a child content, use path=<child.selfRef>.
 For example in order to list all projects, path=/PROJECTS.
-This is working like a standard Unix path, for example: /PROJECTS/MyProject/ to list MyProject's domains, or /MYBOOKMARKS/some/folder to list bookmarks and folders.
-See q | false | This is a search string that you can use to filter the result.
+This is working like a standard Unix path, for example: /PROJECTS/MyProject/ to list MyProject's domains, or /MYBOOKMARKS/some/folder to list bookmarks and folders. q | false | This is a search string that you can use to filter the result.
 Multiple tokens can be separated by commas. visibility | false, default=ALL | If visibility is set to ALL, will show all existing content.
 If visibility is VISIBLE, it will only show objects that have been made explicitly visible. style | false, default=HUMAN | defines the output style, check API reference